ryanramage/schema-sheets-get/README.md

 Use [schema-sheets-cli](https://github.com/ryanramage/schema-sheets-cli) to create your secrets repository.

 1. create a room
-2. define a schema (eg app, environment, retired, url, password, apiKey, etc)
+2. define a schema (eg app, environment, retired, apiKey, etc)
 3. create named query for each app/environment eg 'staging/app1'
 4. add entries as you need them